 If the person you’re caring for can't be left alone, ask friends or family whether they could pop in for a short time, or whether they could come and stay with the person for a few days.

 Many carers feel they should be able to manage without any help.
-But looking after a person with dementia can be exhausting.
+But looking after a person with dementia can be exhausting, physically and emotionally.

 Even if the person with dementia is initially upset about others becoming involved, they may well come to terms with the idea.
-The first experience of separation often makes carers feel guilty and unable to relax, but in time you will probably get used to the separation and will be able to see the benefits this can bring.
+The first experience of separation often makes carers feel guilty and unable to relax, but in time you will probably get used to it and will start to experience the benefits.

-Some carers find residential care helps them to have a better relationship with the person, as their time together can be more special, less stressful, and more like it used to be before the constant worry about practicalities.
+Some carers find residential care helps them to have a better relationship with the person, as their time together can be more special, less stressful, and more like it used to be.

 When someone with dementia dies, many carers say they initially feel some sense of relief.
 Then they feel ashamed or shocked that they have had these feelings.